robak86/hardwired/README.md

 **!!!
 WARNING - Library is still in alpha stage !!!**

-Minimalistic, type-safe dependency injection solution for TypeScript.
+Minimalistic, type-safe DI/IoC solution for TypeScript.

 - [x] Type-safe, all dependencies checked at compile time
 - [x] No decorators, no reflection